PaulRouse/weaponShop/README.md

 # weaponShop
-Online Web Application - Full-Stack Implementation of AWS Services
+Online Web Application - Full-Stack Prototype of AWS Services

 Both front-end and back-end has been implemented via AWS services.
 We decided that a serverless approach via Amazon Web Services would be an optimal and enriching learning experience.